Home / Life Insurance / Articles / Tax Savings / All You Need To Know About TDS on Salary

 Monthly TDS | 15,791.67 |

-Exemptions are specific components of your salary that are not subject to tax.
-These are legally recognized allowances that reduce your overall tax liability.
+Understanding Exemptions: Exemptions are specific components of your salary that are not subject to tax.
+These are legally recognised allowances that help reduce your overall tax liability.
+For salaried employees, exemptions can significantly impact the TDS calculation for salary, lowering the taxable income an, thus the rate of TDS on salary.

-HRA is a significant component of a salary structure.
-It is partially or wholly exempt from Tax under Section 10(13A) of the Income Tax Act 1961.
-The exemption is calculated based on specific conditions, such as the city of residence and the rent paid.
+House Rent Allowance (HRA): HRA is a significant component of a salary structure and is partially or wholly exempt from tax under Section 10(13A) of the Income Tax Act 1961.
+The exemption depends on specific conditions such as the city of residence and the rent paid.
+Is TDS applicable on travelling expenses such as HRA?
+Generally, it isn't, unless HRA is misused for travel expenses.
+The TDS slab on salary ensures HRA is exempt only within the limits defined by the law.

-Introduced in the 2018 budget, the standard deduction of ₹50,000 applies to all salaried individuals.
-A flat amount deducted from the gross income reduces the overall taxable income.
+Standard Deduction: Introduced in the 2018 budget, the standard deduction of ₹50,000 applies to all salaried individuals.
+This is a flat amount deducted from the gross income, which helps to reduce the taxable income and the TDS cut on salary.
+For salaried employees, this deduction simplifies the process of how much TDS is deducted on salary.

-Deductions are amounts that can be legally subtracted from your gross income to figure out the taxable income.
-These are usually investments or specific expenditures that are encouraged by the government.
+Navigating Deductions: Deductions are amounts that can be legally subtracted from your gross income to arrive at the taxable income.
+These deductions are usually for investments or specific expenditures encouraged by the government to promote savings and welfare.

-Under Section 80C of the Income Tax Act 1961, investments like Employee Provident Fund (EPF), Public Provident Fund (PPF), and Life Insurance Premiums are deductible up to ₹1.5 lakhs.
+Section 80C: Under Section 80C of the Income Tax Act 1961, investments like Employee Provident Fund (EPF), Public Provident Fund (PPF), and Life Insurance Premiums are deductible up to ₹1.5 lakhs.
+These deductions reduce the overall taxable income, thus impacting how TDS is calculated.

-If you have donated to charitable organisations, you can claim deductions under Section 80G of the Income Tax Act 1961.
-The extent of the deduction depends on the organisation and the amount donated.
+Section 80G: If you have made donations to charitable organisations, you can claim deductions under Section 80G of the Income Tax Act 1961.
+The extent of the deduction depends on the organisation and the amount donated, which can further lower your TDS salary.

 As an employer, it's not just about deducting TDS but also about remitting it to the government within the stipulated time.
 The due date for the TDS deposit is the 7th of the following month.
 Failure to do so can result in penalties.